collective/pas.plugins.oidc/README.rst

 Be aware that boolean values should be handled as `true` and `false` in lowercase, and the tuple values must be set to a string separating each value with `,`.

+For those properties that no environment variable is set, the default value provided by the plugin will be used.

 In case you have several Plone sites in a single Zope instance, you can use your Plone site id to create different environment variables for each Plone site.